Community-Based Programs

 Memory Connections is a truly unique social program specifically designed for individuals in the early stages of dementia or Alzheimer’s disease.
 Through activities like self-reflection and journaling, we encourage our participants to feel comfortable discussing the changes they are experiencing.
 Research shows that maintaining physical health is important to support cognitive function.
 Participants set monthly fitness goals for themselves to help them stay healthy and engaged.
 We also focus on other key components of brain health including balanced nutrition, cognitive engagement – including learning new skills, and connecting socially.

-Join us every Tuesday from 10:00 a.m. to 2:00 p.m. for a day filled with fun and stimulating brain enhancement activities that are specially designed to meet the abilities and interests of our participants.
+Join us every Tuesday or Thursday from 10:00 a.m. to 2:00 p.m. for a day filled with fun and stimulating brain enhancement activities that are specially designed to meet the abilities and interests of our participants.
 A lunch is provided as part of the program.

 Icon 2